 The Conservation Stewardship Program (CSP) helps agricultural producers maintain and improve their existing conservation systems and adopt additional conservation activities to address priority resources concerns.
 Participants earn CSP payments for conservation performance - the higher the performance, the higher the payment.

 CSP applications are accepted on a continuous basis, however, NRCS establishes application "cut-off" or submission deadline dates for evaluation, ranking and approval of eligible applications.
 CSP is open to all eligible agricultural producers and submitted applications may be considered or evaluated in multiple funding pool opportunities.
-The following document describes how to apply for Farm Bill programs or visit the following website: Get started with NRCS.
+The following document describes how to apply for Farm Bill programs or visit the following website about getting started with NRCS and the 5 Steps to Assistance: Get started with NRCS.

 Eligible lands include private and Tribal agricultural lands, cropland, grassland, pastureland, rangeland and nonindustrial private forest land.
 CSP is available to all producers, regardless of operation size or type of crops produced, in all 50 states, the District of Columbia and the Caribbean and Pacific Island areas.
 Applicants may include individuals, legal entities, joint operations or Indian tribes.